 These illicit activities can be evident from the records released by the U.S. Department of Treasury’s Financial Crimes Investigation Network (FinCEN) in September 2020.
 The records evince India’s probable involvement in financial assistance to terrorism.

 As claimed by international organisations and Pakistan, India also promulgates extremism by propagating anti-state and anti-military narratives, thereby radicalising the masses.
-These illicit activities can be evident from the records released by the U.S. Department of Treasury’s Financial Crimes Investigation Network (FinCEN) in September 2020.
+These illicit activities can be evident from the records released by the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN) in September 2020.
 The records evince India’s probable involvement in financial assistance to terrorism.

 Hence, such sponsored terror attacks that took thousands of innocents’ lives have grave consequences for victims’ families, friends and relatives.
 The unbearable losses make them infuriated and the situation breeds hate.
 Today, anti-state sentiments and hatred have been instigated amongst the victims’ families and the general masses who either accuse their own state for supporting proxies or reproach the government for not halting such dreadful activities.
 This is how hate is being inculcated inside some Baloch, Pashtuns, and Sindhis against the armed forces and the state.